|

 Legislative Committee Report

 We have not had action in relation to the "or compilation" issue.
 Upon last contact with Marklein's office there was confusion and ultimately a completely different story than we were getting from the Accountancy Board.
 Scott Froehlke, I and other committee members will be meeting with officials in Madison on October 21 to try to get some answers rather than run around.
-Like most political issues, there can be a variety of view points.
-I encourage you as members to send me your perspective on this issue so I can also consider them when discussing with our legislators.
-Thank you.
-Paul Kersten, CPA

 Chair WAA Legislative Committee